New York City is having an Italian moment — and it’s not of the red-sauce variety.

 If you're looking for a quick meal, go to...

-This two-month-old Italian spot from LaRaia and By Chloe co-founder Samantha Wasser checks off all the Instagram-age boxes, from the millennial-pink trays to the neon sign behind the counter.
+This three-month-old Italian spot from LaRaia and By Chloe co-founder Samantha Wasser checks off all the Instagram-age boxes, from the millennial-pink trays to the neon sign behind the counter.
 But the main draw is the food.
 Inspired by Italy’s autogrills — gas stations where travelers can find fresh meals — and LaRaia’s New Jersey upbringing, the NoLIta corner spot has five pasta-and-sauce pairings ($10-$13) which use house-made ingredients, from pasta to cheese.
 For dessert, there’s Fresco Gelateria gelato and cookies.
 186 Mott St., thesosta.com

 Former Del Posto executive chef Mark Ladner branches out into the fast-casual scene with this grab-and-go concept.
 Dishes will range from $6 to $8 at the eatery, which is slated to open in Greenwich Village in October.
 A highlight will surely include the breaded, deep-fried “lasagna bar.”
 510 Sixth Ave., pastaflyer.com